Do Your Leftovers Feel Left Out?

 Won’t leftovers just take up space?
 If you’re tight on space in the fridge, Thanksgiving leftovers make great doggy bags for your dinner guests.
 Just ask Ina Garten whose Thanksgiving celebrations aren’t complete without sending every guest home with a full belly (and full arms).

 You don’t have to be the Barefoot Contessa to make the most of your Thanksgiving leftovers.
-Sweet potatoes make the perfect crust for this Sweet Potato Turkey Pie that captures all the best flavors of the holiday.
+Turkey, stuffing and cranberry make an ideal filling for these hot pockets that capture all the best flavors of the holiday.
 Or if you’re hungry for something that doesn’t remind you of the big feast, repurpose your cooked turkey into a post-holiday meal such as Turkey Tortellini Soup or Turkey Tetrazzini.
+For more ideas (think pizza, pasta and more!) click here to transform your leftovers into a whole new feast!

 No matter how you celebrate or the contents of your (overflowing) dinner plate, leftovers are the real winners of Thanksgiving.
 Or shall we say the person who gets to take them home!